willi2x/Getting-and-Cleaning-Data-Course-Project/README.md

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Analysis Files
-run_analysis.R  is basically a script that compiles several datasets of human activity recognition collected smartphones, cleans up the data and saves it in a much more readable form.
-He are some of the functions in order:
+run_analysis.R  is basically a script that combines multiple datasets of human activity recognition collected by smartphones, cleans up the data and saves it in a much more readable form.
+He are the functions in order:

 #### It reads several datasets
 1. subject_test